smartaquametering/smartPhotometer/README.md

 A colorimeter is generally any tool that characterizes color samples to provide an objective measure of color characteristics.

 Color parameters:
-- Conversions of color scales/index and display in color space
+- Conversions of measured color into various color spaces
-- Measuring of color distance/difference against quality control standards
+- Measuring of color distance/difference against quality control standards (e.g. color scales/indices/references)

 #### Color Spaces

+Normally, color spaces are three dimensional spaces with a color component on every axis.
+The colour of an object is defined by combining these three elements.

+The following color spaces are supported:

 <table>
 <tr>